Oscar Kahl

-Oscar Kahl (ออสการ์ คาห์ล; born 17 October 1997) is a Thai footballer who plays as a defender or midfielder.
+Oscar Kahl (ออสการ์ คาห์ล; born 17 October 1997) is a former footballer who plays as a defender or midfielder.
+Born in Sweden, he represented Thailand internationally.

 Career

 Before the 2017 season, Kahl signed for Thai side Bangkok United after playing for the youth academy of AIK, one of the most successful clubs in Sweden.

-Before the 2021 season, he signed for Thai top flight team Rayong after playing for Ranong United in the Thai second division.
+Before the 2021 season, he signed for Thai top-flight team Rayong after playing for Ranong United in the Thai second division.

 Personal life

 He is the brother of footballer Eric Kahl.